 - No License Applicant, Marijuana Establishment, or Host Community shall enter into an HCA that includes a promise to make a future monetary payment, in-kind contribution, or charitable contribution.
-A License Applicant or Marijuana Establishment may voluntarily provide organizations with monetary payments, in-kind contributions and charitable contributions after executing an HCA, as long as a License Applicant or Marijuana Establishment's actions are not performed because of a condition imposed by a Host Community, whether explicitly or implicitly - A contractual financial obligation, other than a CIF, that is explicitly or implicitly a factor considered in or included as a condition of an HCA is unenforceable, subject to the following exceptions: - References in an HCA to a Marijuana Establishment's obligations to pay any fees associated with sales tax, excise tax on Marijuana and Marijuana Products, optional local tax, or as otherwise provided in M.G.L. c.
+A License Applicant or Marijuana Establishment may voluntarily provide organizations with monetary payments, in-kind contributions and charitable contributions after executing an HCA, as long as a License Applicant or Marijuana Establishment's actions are not performed because of a condition imposed by a Host Community, whether explicitly or implicitly. - 2.
+A contractual financial obligation, other than a CIF, that is explicitly or implicitly a factor considered in or included as a condition of an HCA is unenforceable, subject to the following exceptions: - a.
+References in an HCA to a Marijuana Establishment's obligations to pay any fees associated with sales tax, excise tax on Marijuana and Marijuana Products, optional local tax, or as otherwise provided in M.G.L. c.
 94G, M.G.L. c.
 64H, and M.G.L. c.
-64N. - References in an HCA to a Marijuana Establishment's obligations to pay a Host Community for generally occurring fees associated with operating in a Host Community (e.g., water, sewer, property tax, etc.). - No Host Community may mandate or otherwise require that the CIF be a certain percentage of a Marijuana Establishment's total or gross sales as a term or condition of an HCA. - A Host Community shall not demand a CIF exceeding 3 percent of the gross sales of a Marijuana Establishment as a term or condition of an HCA. - No License Applicant, Marijuana Establishment, or Host Community will use Inducements to negotiate or execute an HCA. - (j) The following terms, conditions, or clauses are prohibited in an HCA: - .
-A provision that discourages any party from bringing a civil cause of action or other legal challenge relative to an HCA or to an individual term or provision of an HCA; - A provision that requires a License Applicant or Marijuana Establishment to - make upfront payments as a condition for operating in the Host Community; A provision that affords a Host Community sole and absolute discretion on how a community will spend a CIF; - A provision waiving a Marijuana Establishment's ability to dispute whether impact fees alleged by a Host Community are Reasonably Related and properly - A provision that categorically deems a Host Community's alleged impact fees to be reasonably related or that otherwise excuse a Host Community from calculating impact fees based on the actual operations of a Marijuana Establishment; - A provision that imposes legal, overtime, or administrative costs or any costs other than a CIF on a Marijuana Establishment with the exception of a Marijuana Establishment's tax obligations or its responsibility for paying routine, generally occurring municipal fees; - A provision that obligates a Marijuana Establishment to set aside money in an escrow, bond, or other similar account for a Host Community's use or purposes; - A provision that requires a Marijuana Establishment to make any additional payments or obligations including but not limited to monetary payments, in-kind contributions, providing staffing, advance payments, or charitable contributions by a Marijuana Establishment to a Host Community or any other organization. - Review and Certification of Host Community Agreements.
-The Commission, through its Executive Director or the director's delegee, shall review an HCA submitted by a License Applicant or an Marijuana Establishment and make a determination certifying whether the HCA, in whole or in part, satisfies Commission requirements. - (a) The Commission shall complete its review of an HCA within 90 days of receiving an HCA from a Marijuana Establishment.
-The Commission may request additional information or send a determination notice identifying deficiencies in an HCA.
+64N. - b.
+References in an HCA to a Marijuana Establishment's obligations to pay a Host Community for generally occurring fees associated with operating in a Host Community (e.g., water, sewer, property tax, etc.). - 3.
+No Host Community may mandate or otherwise require that the CIF be a certain percentage of a Marijuana Establishment's total or gross sales as a term or condition of an HCA. - 4.
+A Host Community shall not demand a CIF exceeding 3 percent of the gross sales of a Marijuana Establishment as a term or condition of an HCA. - 5.
+No License Applicant, Marijuana Establishment, or Host Community will use Inducements to negotiate or execute an HCA. - (j) The following terms, conditions, or clauses are prohibited in an HCA: - 1.
+A provision that discourages any party from bringing a civil cause of action or other legal challenge relative to an HCA or to an individual term or provision of an HCA; - 2.
+A provision that requires a License Applicant or Marijuana Establishment to make upfront payments as a condition for operating in the Host Community; - 3.
+A provision that affords a Host Community sole and absolute discretion on how a community will spend a CIF; - 4.
+A provision waiving a Marijuana Establishment's ability to dispute whether impact fees alleged by a Host Community are Reasonably Related and properly due and payable as a CIF; - 5.
+A provision that categorically deems a Host Community's alleged impact fees to be reasonably related or that otherwise excuse a Host Community from calculating impact fees based on the actual operations of a Marijuana Establishment; - 6.
+A provision that imposes legal, overtime, or administrative costs or any costs other than a CIF on a Marijuana Establishment with the exception of a Marijuana Establishment's tax obligations or its responsibility for paying routine, generally occurring municipal fees; - 7.
+A provision that obligates a Marijuana Establishment to set aside money in an escrow, bond, or other similar account for a Host Community's use or purposes; - 8.
+A provision that requires a Marijuana Establishment to make any additional payments or obligations including but not limited to monetary payments, in-kind contributions, providing staffing, advance payments, or charitable contributions by a Marijuana Establishment to a Host Community or any other organization.

+(3) Review and Certification of Host Community Agreements.
+The Commission, through its Executive Director or the director's delegee, shall review an HCA submitted by a License Applicant or an Marijuana Establishment and make a determination certifying whether the HCA, in whole or in part, satisfies Commission requirements.